roc-lang/roc/examples/virtual-dom-wip/readme.md

   - Generate a static version of the view
     - Call `app.init` to convert `initData` to `state`
     - Call `app.render` to get the initial view
-    - Call `translateStatic` on the view to get the static version (no event handlers or lazy nodes)
+    - Call `translateStatic` on the view to get the static version (without event handlers)
   - Insert a `<script>` to load and initialize the Wasm app from a JSON representation of `initData`
 - Client side
   - JS